sohamsshah/insight-jainism/docs/Stories/Tale_of_two_swans.md

 Curiosity about his past birth and a desire to unravel the "whys" of his present life led Jeevandhar Swami to earnestly request the Saint to shed light on his previous life.

-In response, the venerable Saint began narrating **'A Tale of Two Baby Swans'** unraveling Jeevandhar Swami's past life.
+In response, the venerable Saint began narrating **'A Tale of a Baby Swan'** unraveling Jeevandhar Swami's past life.

 ---

 #### Jeevandhar Swami's past life as Prince Yashodhar

-"Father, behold these beautiful baby swans!
+"Father, behold these beautiful baby swan!
 Are they not mesmerizing?
 See how gracefully they flap their wings and glide through the water," exclaimed **Yashodhar**, gently caressing the soft feathers of the adorable birds.

 "Son, where did you acquire these baby birds?" questioned his father, **Pavanveg**, the reigning king of the city **Bhumitilak** situated in the **Dhaatkikhand** Dweep (island).

 "I brought them here from a nearby lake's flock to play and interact with them.
 I assure you, Father, I will take utmost care of them—nourish them with the finest food and shower them with all the love I can muster," pledged **Yashodhar**, his eyes sparkling with sincerity.

 "Alas, my dear son, you have committed a grave sin.
-Did you not consider the restlessness, fear, and sorrow that the parents of these two baby swans must be experiencing?
+Did you not consider the restlessness, fear, and sorrow that the parents of this baby swan must be experiencing?
 Think about the profound despair and anguish they must be feeling, grieving the loss of their little ones!

 Try to empathize with the shock and anxiety of these young ones, now caged within unfamiliar bars!
 Can you not hear their cries?
 No?
 Perhaps it is because your ears are deafened by the noise of the materialistic world outside."